 Mannington is the third-largest town in the county and is home to Hough Park (the site of the annual Mannington District Fair held the first full week of August) and Mannington Pool.
 Other popular events include the Great Buffalo Canoe Race and Mannington Octoberfest.
 The historic sites of Hamilton Round Barn, Wilson School Museum, and Mannington Vietnam Veterans Memorial are located in Mannington, as well as the popular rail-trail, Joel McCann Memorial Trail.
 Just outside of Mannington is Curtisville Lake & Campground as well as the Dent’s Run Wildlife Management Area and shooting range.

-Spend the day exploring Something Special Gift Shop and Nursery, Mountaineer Florist, Nativibes Art Studio, Main Street Trader Mario’s Restaurant, Baby B’s BBQ, Big Mamma Pizzeria, Our Back Porch and T&L Hotdog.
-Need more time to explore, a stay at Rhododendron House Bed & Breakfast is in order.
+Spend the day exploring Something Special Gift Shop and Nursery, Mountaineer Florist, Nativibes Art Studio, Main Street Trader, Mario’s Restaurant, Big Mamma Pizzeria, Our Back Porch and T&L Hotdog.
+You may need more time to explore but you’ll also want to visit BerTeas and Morris Marketplace Menagerie.